 Complex anal fistulas which are either recurrent or involve a significant portion of the anal sphincter muscles require a multi-step surgical approach.
 Your colorectal surgeon can place a seton through the fistula tract.
 This is essentially a very small rubber drain that will prevent abscess recurrence and allow the fistula tract to heal with the goal of performing a fistulotomy in the near future.

-Other treatments that may be offered for complex anal fistulae include fibrin glue injections, fistula plugs, mucosal advancement flaps or the LIFT procedure.
+Other treatments that may be offered for complex anal fistula include fibrin glue injections, fistula plugs, mucosal advancement flaps or the LIFT procedure.

 The primary goal in the treatment of fistula-in-ano is to eliminate bothersome drainage, prevent abscess recurrence and preserve anal sphincter function.
 The best treatment for your anorectal abscess or fistula-in-ano can be decided upon after thorough evaluation and discussion with your colorectal surgeon.